linudz/linudz.github.io/index.md

 I have graduated in **Cell Biology** with a computational thesis on Gut Microbiota.
 Then I did my PhD in [Evolutionary Plant Genomics](https://www.educacion.gob.es/teseo/imprimirFicheroTesis.do?idFichero=BXYF28m1rvo%3D) to later move to animal evolution.

 I was on **Mastodon** before it became *muskstream*.
-I have merged my old scientific account and personal account in a (new account on ecoevo)[https://ecoevo.social/linudz].
+I have merged my old scientific account and personal account in a [znew account on ecoevo](https://ecoevo.social/linudz).
 You'll find me there, even though I still have my [Twitter/X Account](http://twitter.com/fabiobarteri) active.

 I have always been an antifascist activist.
 I participated in several grassroot organizations (mostly anarco-socialist), both in **Rome** and in **Barcelona**.